 If you’re missing a tooth, particularly a molar that isn’t visible to others, it can be tempting to simply leave the gap.
-But this can wreak havoc with the alignment of your teeth, your bite, as well as lead to other oral health problems.
+Not only can this wreak havoc with the alignment of your teeth and your bite, but it can lead to other oral health problems as well.
 The best solution is to replace your missing tooth with a dental implant.
 Implants provide a long-lasting solution, often lasting the remainder of the patient’s life.
 They also function exactly like a natural tooth.
-When a number of teeth are missing, implants can be used to anchor partial dentures.
+When a number of teeth are missing, we can use implants to anchor partial dentures.

 Dr. Walk and Dr. Bamel have extensive experience placing dental implants.